zsteinkamp/m4l-Knobbler4/README.md

 Recording automation is sometimes frustrating, especially in MIDI tracks since you cannot disable recording easily.
 I created this feature so that I could easily record and overdub automation without recording into or changing anything about MIDI clips.

 The Toggle Record Enable button gives you a way to easily disable and re-enable MIDI or audio recording in the currently selected track.
 The input settings are retained when recording is disabled.

+## OSC API

+Knobbler uses the standard OSC protocol to communicate between the Max for Live device and TouchOSC on your iPad or other tablet.
+If you would like to develop your own TouchOSC template, or create an alternative interface (e.g. hardware!) then have a look at the [OSC API specs here](./OSC-API.md).

 ## Development